vanekroman/MicroWeatherStation/README.md

 ## Used protocol
 We have opted to use MQTT network protocol due to it's simplicity.
 It's lightweigth and reliable.
 It is ideal for its usage in remote locations, such as our old telephone tower.
 MQTT's 3-way handshake proves ideal for this situation.
 MQTT broker isn't vulnerable or insecure with the right configuration, making it ideal to pass data onto clients.
-This also means that we can have multiple clients subscribing to the same broker due to MQTT's Topic policy.

 ## Used equipment
 - BPC-IOT Board V3